mccbc/notes/notes.md

 2022 01 31
 ---

+ - [ ] Write down transfer equation for pure absorption and emission in spherical coordinates.
+What do the differential operators look like?

 **Athena**

  - [ ] Do `-mc --prob=mc_sph_tran` spherical transport test once code is finished.

- - [ ] Run `tests/montecarlo/convergence.py`.
+ - [X] Run `tests/montecarlo/convergence.py`.
 Will produce athinput file.
 Does the test at a number of steps, mainly to test the generalmover.
 Testing step size, but it also tests the non-general relativistic case (old spherical transport test).
 Can run that to get an athinput
      - `-nstep = 0`, don't want to use the general mover

  - [ ] Do moments test (Shane is still working on this code).
 Want to have the moments updating before next meeting